ITV Border: Launch

 In May 1960, the Independent Television Authority (ITA) invited applicants to provide the ITV service for the Borders region – an area that covered the English counties of Westmorland and Cumberland, the south of Scotland and later, the Isle of Man.

 Prior to this, the ITA had moved away from the idea of satellite stations (companies owned by distant management as seen with Southern Television in the south of England) towards companies that had strong local ownership.
 The contract covered two new transmitters at Caldbeck, near Carlisle and Selkirk, near Saint Boswells in the Scottish Borders.

 Granada Television and ABC Weekend Television laid a claim to providing service via Caldbeck, while Scottish Television expressed a strong interest in Selkirk.
 The ITA rejected both these in favour of a new contract area and a new company to serve it – although they stipulated the area to be "marginal" in their plans and that applicants had to present a very strong business case for the area as well as the contract.

 Two applications were received, one from Solway Television and another from Border Television.
 Border were chosen on the basis of their plans and management which was considered local, but still featured names from large business (the then chairman of Reuters for example) and from the world of education.

 Launch was scheduled for February 1961.
 Construction problems with both transmitters resulted in delays until May 1961.
 As this led into the summer holiday period, Border asked for a launch delay, as the break would affect advertising revenue.
-Border launched on Friday 1, September 1961, the 14th ITV station to go to air.
+Border launched on Friday 1 September 1961, the twelfth ITV station to go to air.

 During its first year of operation, Border made a profit unlike other regional companies in their initial year.
 By its second year, it had covered its launch costs, due mainly to a 60% audience penetration in an area that, at the time, was largely ignored by the BBC.
-From Friday 26 March 1965, the Isle of Man was added to Border's coverage area.
+On Friday 26 March 1965, the Isle of Man was officially added to Border's coverage area.